Raja's covering index of $L_p$ spaces: Bochner spaces

-\begin{remark}[A lower-bound version of Problem~4.7 of \cite{RajaCoveringIndex}] In \cite[Problem~4.7]{RajaCoveringIndex} Raja asks whether the behaviour of the covering index $\Theta_X(n)$ ``really depends'' on both the asymptotic moduli of uniform convexity and uniform smoothness (AUC and AUS).
-Even without a full upper-bound theory for vector-valued spaces $L_p(\mu;E)$, one can already see at the level of \emph{lower bounds} that $\Theta_X$ cannot reflect the AUS/AUC geometry in a very precise way.
+\begin{remark}[A partial answer to Problem~4.7 of \cite{RajaCoveringIndex}] In \cite[Problem~4.7]{RajaCoveringIndex} Raja asks whether the behaviour of the covering index $\Theta_X(n)$ ``really depends'' on both the asymptotic moduli of uniform convexity and uniform smoothness (AUC and AUS).
+Proposition~\ref{prop:Bochner-upper} shows that the answer is partly negative, at least on the level of upper bounds.